HTML Optimization: a standard config for HTMLMinifier

 As you can tell, this configuration is pretty aggressive in that it removes a lot of code.
 We’ve found, however, that these options, and HTMLMinifier in general, are robust and work very well reducing respective projects’ payload.

-Opting not to discuss each individual setting, I would like to leave that option open, however: If there’s interest in going over all the different HTMLMinifier settings and how they are (or are not) useful, let us know either on firstname.lastname@example.org).
+Opting not to discuss each individual setting, I would like to leave that option open, however: If there’s interest in going over all the different HTMLMinifier settings and how they are (or are not) useful, let us know on Twitter.
 This also applies if there’s interest in us sharing and open-sourcing this configuration’s internal Node module, which we install in the projects that use HTMLMinifier (it’s pretty basic, but we would look into sharing it).